Racing Boy

 Racing Boy is a brand that manufactures motorcycle aftermarket parts and accessories.
 The brand started in Malaysia since 1995.
-Thousands of products have been produced: including rims, absorber, braking system, engine parts, handling system, etc. Because of the popularity and international image, Racing Boy renamed and re-branded in 2014 to RCB.
+Thousands of products have been produced: including rims, absorber, braking system, engine parts, handling system, etc. Racing Boy renamed and re-branded in 2014 to RCB.

 History

 Racing Boy was established in 1995 by Mr. Lee Meng Tek from Bukit Mertajam, Pulau Pinang.
 Initially, this brand was registered under Asian Alloy Enterprise.
 Later in 1998, Mr. Lee expanded his business by moving to Selangor state, city of Malaysia.
 To rebrand, Racing Boy has been re-registered and incorporated under a new company named Meng Kah Auto Parts Trading Sdn Bhd (MKA).
 Since then, the Racing Boy brand operates its business in Puchong Utama Industrial Area.

 Dealerships and distributors

 With thousands of local authorized dealers in Malaysia, Racing Boy also has main distributors in overseas: including Singapore, Philippines, Cambodia, Vietnam, Thailand, Indonesia, Bermuda and Greece.